The poet bringing LGBTQ people together to share their emotions

 Things can also getting pretty emotional.

 “There have been lots of times when people have cried on stage where they’ve actually expressed for the first time,” Andreena says.
-Everyone who attends is encouraged to perform something, even if they (like Andreena on her first time at a poetry event) have never written a poem before.
+Everyone who attends is encouraged to perform something, even if they’ve never written a poem before.

 “We don’t just get established poets, we get everyone and anyone to come.
 It’s mainly people who have never written poetry before,” she says.